Overview of Tax Compliance in Indonesia

 - Carbon Tax: The carbon tax, which was implemented in 2021 as a part of the Harmonized Tax Law, intends to lower carbon emissions.
 It is assessed for the use of fossil fuels.
 Taxpayers may be qualified for a reduction in carbon taxes and other incentives as a means of completing their carbon tax responsibilities if they participate in the trading and offsetting of carbon emissions as well as other activities that are in line with environmental laws and regulations.

-- Stamp Duty: When the required parties sign the documents, or, in the case of one party's creation, when they are completed or given to the other party, stamp duty, a tax on documents, becomes due.
+- Stamp Duty: When the required parties sign the necessary papers, or, in the case of one party's creation, when they are completed or given to the other party, stamp duty, a tax on necessary papers, becomes due.
 The set rate of Rp10, 000 (ten thousand Rupiah) for stamp duty is applied.

 - Payroll Tax